ammedmar/comch/README.md

 ## Mathematical overview

 Following the pioneering work of Steenrod, Cartan, Adem, Stasheff, Boardman-Vogt, May, Dyer-Lashof and others, today we understand the correct framework for the study of commutativity up to coherent homotopies as the one provided by operads and PROPs.
 In particular, $E_n$-operads play a central role parameterizing the different levels of homotopical commutativity.
-In this package, we focus on the category of chain complexes, and consider two models for the $E_\infty$-operad which are equipped with filtrations by En-operads.
+In this package, we focus on the category of chain complexes, and consider two models for the $E_\infty$-operad which are equipped with filtrations by $E_n$-operads.
 These models are respectively due to McClure-Smith [McS] and Berger-Fresse [BF] and are known as the surjection and Barratt-Eccles operads.

 ## Installation